 Evelyn stalks David while he is busy rekindling his romance with Tobie.
 Evelyn shows up at his place once again, this time going into his bathroom and slicing her wrists.
 This suicide attempt prompts David’s sense of guilt, so he spends the night and the following day sitting with her, breaking a date he has with Tobie.
 The shot of David panicked and befuddled state while his hand holds Evelyn now resting in bed after her suicide attempt looks like this…

 David ‘Dave’ Garver: Where does it say that I gotta drop what I’m doing and answer the phone every time it rings?

 Evelyn: Do you know your nostrils flare out into little wings when you’re mad?
 It’s kinda cute.

 David ‘Dave’ Garver: I’m just trying to tell you something.
 I’m trying to tell you there’s a telephone.
 I pick it up and I dial it.

-The film is a groovy and intense nail biter as Evelyn spiraling dangerously out of rational’s orbit, stalking, sneaking around and ultimately going in and out of homicidal fits.
+The film is a groovy and intense nail-biter as Evelyn spirals dangerously out of rational’s orbit, stalking, sneaking around, and ultimately going in and out of homicidal fits.